Tear in My Heart

-"Tear in My Heart" is a song written and recorded by American musical duo Twenty One Pilots, for their fourth studio album Blurryface.
+"Tear in My Heart" is a song written and recorded by American musical duo Twenty One Pilots, for their fourth studio album Blurryface (2015).
 The song was released as a single on April 6, 2015 and was released to radio on April 14 of the same year.

 Background

 "Tear in My Heart" is an ode dedicated to a loved one, with Tyler Joseph's wife Jenna being the inspiration behind the song.
-As an unabashed love song, "Tear in My Heart" finds Joseph's in a romantic prose as he writes for his wife Jenna.
+As an unabashed love song, "Tear in My Heart" finds Joseph in a romantic prose as he writes for his wife Jenna.
 In particular, its bridge was based on Joseph's personal experience driving long hours back to Columbus, Ohio from a family vacation trip as his future-wife Jenna slept, which left him to deal with all the traffic.
 "Tear in My Heart" is about how Joseph's wife shocked him out of stasis.
 By talking about falling in love, it acts as a break from morbidity of which prevailed much of Blurryface.